Rose, Cpl. Willard

 On January 28, the tank battalions were given the job of guarding the beaches so that the Japanese couldn’t land troops.
 The 194th guarded the coastline against Japanese landings from Limay to Cabcaban.
 During the day, the tanks hid under the jungle canopy.
 At night they were pulled out onto the beaches.
 The battalion’s half-tracks had the job of patrolling the roads.
 At all times, the tanks were in contact with on-shore and off-shore patrols.

-It was the evening of April 8 that Gen. Edward P. King decided that further resistance was futile, since approximately 25% of his men were healthy enough to fight, and he estimated they would last one more day.
+It was the evening of April 8 that Gen. King decided that further resistance was futile, since approximately 25% of his men were healthy enough to fight, and he estimated they would last one more day.
 In addition, he had over 6,000 troops who were sick or wounded and 40,000 civilians who he feared would be massacred.
 His troops were on one-quarter rations, and even at that ration, he had two days of food left.
 He also believed his troops could fight for one more day.
-B and D Companies, 192nd, and A Company were preparing for a suicide attack in an attempt to stop the advance.
+Company B, 192nd, D Company, and A Company, 194th, were preparing for a suicide attack against the Japanese in an attempt to stop the advance.
 At 6:00 P.M. that tank battalion commanders received this order: “You will make plans, to be communicated to company commanders only, and be prepared to destroy within one hour after receipt by radio, or other means, of the word ‘CRASH’, all tanks and combat vehicles, arms, ammunition, gas, and radios: reserving sufficient trucks to close to rear echelons as soon as accomplished.”

-According to a member of HQ Company, Gen. King spoke to the men and said, “I’m the man who surrendered you, men.
+As Gen. King left to negotiate the surrender, he went through the area held by B Company, 192nd, and spoke to the men.
+According to a member of HQ Company, 194th, Gen. King spoke to the men of the company and said, “I’m the man who surrendered you, men.
 It’s not your fault.”
 He also spoke to the members of B Company, 192nd, and told them something similar.
-King ordered them to surrender and threatened to court-martial anyone who didn’t.
 Gen. King with his two aides, Maj.
-Cothran and Captain Achille C. Tisdelle Jr. got into a jeep carrying a large white flag.
+Wade R. Cothran and Captain Achille C. Tisdelle Jr. got into a jeep carrying a large white flag.
 They were followed by another jeep – also flying another large white flag – with Col. Collier and Maj.
 Hurt in it.
-As the jeeps made their way north they were strafed and small bombs were dropped by a Japanese plane.
-The drivers of both jeeps and the jeeps were provided by the tank group and both men managed to avoid the bullets.
+As the jeeps made their way north, they were strafed and small bombs were dropped by a Japanese plane.
+The drivers of both jeeps managed to avoid the bullets.
 The strafing ended when a Japanese reconnaissance plane ordered the fighter pilot to stop strafing.

 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

-His parents received two letters from the War Department.
-The first arrived in May 1942.
+His parents received a letter from the War Department in May 1942.

 “Dear Mr. E. M. Rose: